saiteja-gatadi1996/notes/Javascript.md

 Ans: The JavaScript prototype property allows you to add new properties to object constructors:

-## 77. How to compare to date object in javascript – getTime
+## 77. How to compare to date object in javascript
+Ans:  getTime

 ## 78. Local storage vs session storage